Customizing the user’s session

 Each profile is defined under a section named /profiles/<profile key>.
 For most desktop environments only the xdg_session parameter needs to be configured.
 For custom profiles more values need to be specified, mainly cmdline.
 Please see Parameters in /profiles/ for more details on the available options.

-Please read Building custom Linux desktops with the ThinLinc Desktop Customizer for documentation on how to configure different desktops with for example different menu and desktop icons depending on what profile were selected.
+Please read Building custom Linux desktops with the ThinLinc desktop customizer for documentation on how to configure different desktops with for example different menu and desktop icons depending on what profile is selected.

 If a user has a complicated session startup with many time-consuming operations, it can take quite a while before the user’s desktop environment (for example KDE or Gnome) begins to start.
-Prime examples of when this happens is when mounting local drives, or when mounting some shared directories from a Netware server.
+One example of when this happens is when mounting local drives.

 The easiest way to accomplish this is to add an & sign after commands run by scripts in /opt/thinlinc/etc/xstartup.d.